-Bev Johnson also served as faculty for the Institute for Healthcare Improvement's national collaborative on Taking Action to Transform Care at the Bedside (TCAB) from 2005-2008.
+Bev Johnson co-chaired the Institute for Healthcare Improvement's 9th Annual International Clinical Office Practice Summit in 2008.Bev Johnson also served as faculty for the Institute for Healthcare Improvement's national collaborative on Taking Action to Transform Care at the Bedside (TCAB) from 2005-2008.

-In 2006, the Institute published Partnering with Patients and Families...
+In 2006, IPFCC published Partnering with Patients and Families...
 A Roadmap for the Future.
-With support from the Robert Wood Johnson Foundation, the Institute for Patient- and Family-Centered Care collaborated with the Institute for HealthCare Improvement to convene an invitational leadership panel of patients, families, and health care providers to respond to this briefing paper on patient and family partnerships in quality improvement and health care redesign.
+With support from the Robert Wood Johnson Foundation, IPFCC collaborated with the Institute for HealthCare Improvement to convene an invitational leadership panel of patients, families, and health care providers to respond to this briefing paper on patient and family partnerships in quality improvement and health care redesign.

 IPFCC was a national partner for Remaking American Medicine, a four-part primetime television series broadcast on PBS in October and November 2006.
 The series told stories of change, focusing on the breathtaking advances being made in improving the quality of patient care and featured compelling profiles of providers and patients who are working together to change fundamentally the way health care is delivered in this country.
 The goal of Remaking American Medicine was to inspire and empower viewers, both members of the general public and health care professionals, to join in efforts to transform American health care.

 IPFCC staff members served on a leadership faculty team with the Institute for Healthcare Improvement (IHI), Rush Medical College and John H. Stroger Hospital of Cook County, White Mountain Research Associates, and the MacColl Institute for a three-year project funded in 2005 by the Robert Wood Johnson Foundation.
 The purpose of the Quality Allies project was to create a Collaborative Self-Management Support Learning Network aimed at improving chronic illness care.
 Patient and family leaders served on the National Advisory Council and on the core faculty team.
 Twenty teams participated in the collaborative and each team included patients and families as active members.
 This initiative was re-named New Health Partnerships: Improving Care by Engaging Patients.

 An additional project followed this initiative to create and support a virtual learning collaborative and a virtual community.
 Nine teams participated in the virtual learning collaborative.
 The virtual community, New Health Partnerships, is an on-line community, the goals of which include supporting a patient- and family-centered approach to chronic illness care; building community-wide support, and offering resources and tools, to promote effective collaboration among patients, families, and health care practitioners for self-management; using up-to-date technologies to assist in improving chronic care; and providing tools and examples to evaluate the business case for collaborative self-management support.
-Made possible with funding from the Robert Wood Johnson Foundation, the Institute for Healthcare Improvement in partnership with the Institute for Patient- and Family-Centered Care, the Institute for Healthcare Communication, and the MacColl Institute for Healthcare Innovation developed this virtual community, which now resides within IHI's website.
+Made possible with funding from the Robert Wood Johnson Foundation, the Institute for Healthcare Improvement in partnership with IPFCC, the Institute for Healthcare Communication, and the MacColl Institute for Healthcare Innovation developed this virtual community, which now resides within IHI's website.

 From 1998 through 2005, Institute staff served as faculty and consultants for three quality improvement projects for the Vermont Oxford Network (VON).
 VON is an international organization committed to improving quality and safety in medical care for newborn infants and their families through education, research, and quality improvement.
 Family-centered care was a specific area of focus for the second and third collaboratives.
 Families participated as consultants, faculty, advisory board members, and as members of improvement teams.
 Integration of family-centered care continues in VON's current efforts.
-In addition, the Institute served as faculty for VON's iNIC/Q program—a web-based teleconference series designed to extend the learning opportunities to hospitals that were not part of the quality improvement collaboratives.
+In addition, IPFCC served as faculty for VON's iNIC/Q program—a web-based teleconference series designed to extend the learning opportunities to hospitals that were not part of the quality improvement collaboratives.
 More than sixty hospitals participated in iNIC/Q. Three published supplements of Pediatrics describe the work.